Realize-Security/Wrangler/README.md

 1. Implement SCTP support.
 2. When application exits the report and scope directories are owned by root.
 Needs to be the user specified by the user.
 3. Rate limiting on number of concurrent batches.
+4. Implement broadcast pattern in channels to monitor tasks without draining pool.
+Fuck knows how to do that.